keith-anders/keith-anders.github.io/index.md

 ---
 title: Blog Schedule
 layout: default
-date: 2018-08-12
+date: 2018-08-26
 ---

-<p class="alert alert-warning"><b>Announcement:</b> Effective 12 August 2018, I'll be blogging twice per month instead of once per week.
-I simply have too much going on in my life to put out a post of any quality more often than that.</p>
+<p class="alert alert-warning"><b>Announcement:</b> Effective 26 August 2018, I'll be blogging as I have time instead of on any regular schedule.
+I simply have too much going on in my life to put out a post of any quality on a consistent basis.</p>

-## Scheduled
+## Planned

-- Sep 2, 2018.
-Unit Test Frameworks in C#, Part Five: Advanced Assertion Frameworks.
+- Unit Test Frameworks in C#, Part Five: Advanced Assertion Frameworks.
 Various assertions that are only available in a small number of frameworks, and those frameworks' extensibility points.
-- Sep 16, 2018.
-Unit Test Frameworks in C#, Part Six: Advanced Features.
+- Unit Test Frameworks in C#, Part Six: Advanced Features.
 Data-driven tests in MSTest.
 Various extensibility points in NUnit and xUnit.
 Possibly an introduction to Moq or Autofac.
-- Oct 7, 2018.
-Null.
+- Null.
 A discussion on Sir Anthony Hoare's billion dollar mistake.
+- Git commands.

 ## Parking lot of ideas for future posts